bsd-ac/wayland-desktop/README.md

 ```

 ## Using packages from the overlay

+### AMD64

-If you are running on the stable branch by default, allow **~amd64** keyword files from this repository.
+If running on the stable **amd64** branch by default, unstable **~amd64** keywords must be allowed for packages from this repository.
 Make sure that `/etc/portage/package.accept_keywords` exists and is a directory.

 ```
-    $ echo "*/*::wayland-desktop ~amd64" >> /etc/portage/package.accept_keywords/wayland-desktop
+    $ echo "*/*::wayland-desktop ~amd64" > /etc/portage/package.accept_keywords/wayland-desktop
+    $ emerge --ask --verbose gui-apps/pico-wayfire
 ```

-Now you can install packages from the overlay.
+### Other ARCHs

+Unless really important, all ebuilds from this overlay will only have the **~amd64** *USE* flag, for ease of maintenance.

+If running on a different *ARCH*, all keywords must be accepted.

 ```
+    $ echo "*/*::wayland-desktop **" > /etc/portage/package.accept_keywords/wayland-desktop
-    # emerge --ask --verbose gui-apps/pico-wayfire
+    $ emerge --ask --verbose gui-apps/pico-wayfire
 ```

 ## Licensing and contributing

-All ebuilds in this repository are under ISC license, if you want to contribute please make sure you are okay with that.
+All ebuilds in this repository are under the [ISC license](LICENSE).

-If making a PR for an ebuild, make sure to add your name to the top of the ebuild with the correct years.
+Any users who wish to contribute should know and be comfortable with this.
+When making a PR, make sure to add the appropriate name and years to the top of the ebuilds.